-The Company's work-in-process inventories include raw SiC crystals on which processing costs, such as labor and sawing, have been incurred; and components, such as metal castings and finished good moissanite jewels, that have been issued to jobs in the manufacture of finished jewelry.
+The Company's work-in-process inventories include raw SiC crystals on which processing costs, such as labor and sawing, have been incurred; and components, such as metal castings and finished good moissanite jewels,that have been issued to jobs in the manufacture of finished jewelry.
 The Company's moissanite jewel manufacturing process involves the production of intermediary shapes, called "preforms," that vary depending upon the size and shape of the finished jewel.
 To maximize manufacturing efficiencies, preforms may be made in advance of current finished inventory needs but remain in work-in-process inventories.
-As of December 31, 2012 and 2011, work-in-process inventories issued to active production jobs approximated \$1.12 million and \$513,000, respectively.
+As of December 31, 2013 and 2012, work-in-process inventories issued to active production jobs approximated \$4.09 million and \$1.12 million, respectively.

 The Company has historically sold one grade of jewel that is classified as very good ("VG") and consists of near-colorless jewels that meet certain standards.
 Previously, only VG jewels were valued in inventory.
 During the first quarter of 2010, the Company began a project of sorting its jewels into multiple grades and identified several customers for the sale of lower grades of loose jewels and finished jewelry containing these jewels.
 As a result, various costs associated with this loose jewel inventory incurred subsequent to the identification of this market have been capitalized.
+The Company currently sorts its loose jewels based on grade and costs are capitalized accordingly.